Overtime and Wage & Hour Cases

 Also unlike the discrimination laws, the FLSA has a much longer statute of limitations—you have two years to file suit for most violations and three years if your employer’s violation of the law is willful.
 You damages can include all back wages (which includes any unpaid overtime), plus an amount equal to your unpaid back wages, interest, attorneys’ fees, and court costs.

 The FLSA is an extremely complex statute; there are hundreds of pages of rules and regulations covering the exemptions and other aspects of the law.
-But the attorneys of The Buckley Law Firm have read these hundreds of pages, and we are very experienced in handling wage and hour cases.
+But the attorneys of Buckley Beal have read these hundreds of pages, and we are very experienced in handling wage and hour cases.
 We’ve handled both individual overtime cases and huge collective actions, recovering millions of dollars in unpaid overtime for our clients.